“the Son of Man is lord of the Sabbath.” (Matt 12:8)

 What is the first sin in the Bible?

 The typical response is that the first sin occurred when Adam and Eve ate from the tree of the knowledge of good and evil (Gen 3:6).
 An alternative interpretation points out that although Adam and Eve were created in Genesis 1, when God rests on the first Sabbath in Genesis 2 they are not mentioned (Feinberg 1998, 16).
-The first sin in scripture is then argued to be a sin of omission (not doing good)—of Adam and Eve refusing to participate in Sabbath rest.
-It was as if God threw a party and they refused to come .
+The first sin in scripture is then argued to be a sin of omission (not doing good).
+It occurred when of Adam and Eve refused to participate in Sabbath rest.
+It was as if God threw a party and they refused to come.

 After that, the sin in Genesis escalated from disrespect into open rebellion.
 In Genesis 3, Adam and Eve commit their first sin of commission (doing evil).
 In Genesis 4, Cain kills Abel and Lamech takes revenge.
 In Genesis 5, Noah—the man who rested in Hebrew—is born (Feinberg 1998, 28).
 In Genesis 6, God tells Noah to build an ark because he planned to send a flood in response to the depth of human corruption and sin.
 After the flood, only Noah and his family remained, a re-creation event (Kline 2006, 221–27).